- Health Checks

 - Blood Tests

-Our fertility health MOT provides a baseline to check the health of the female reproductive system including high definition ultrasound scanning.
+Our fertility health tests provide a baseline to check the health of the female reproductive system including high definition ultrasound scanning.

 *Verbal Result.
 Written report within 24hrs.